heptarch/heptarch.github.io/drafts/portfolio.md

 1}^{n} \omega_k \mu_k + \gamma \left(\Omega - \sum_{k=1}^{n-1}\omega_k\right).
 $$

-This has no local maxima, so we have to search at the edge of the feasible region.
+This has no local maxima, so the maximal return must lie at the edge of the feasible region.
 In fact, it's clear that just invest all our money in the bet with maximum return: